jakob417/create-lower-thirds/README.md

 brief outline:

 1. create templates in After Effects
-in this case 3 templates for lower thirds with 1, 2 or 3 lines
+- in this case 3 templates for lower thirds with 1, 2 or 3 lines

-2. write or generate csv file with the data for the lower thirds e.g.
+2. write or generate csv file with the data for the lower thirds
+- e.g.
 	Switching off your device,
 	Removing the back cover screws,(pentalobe screws) <- generates lower third with 2 lines
 	Removing the display,
 	Disconnecting the display connectors,
 3. generate csv file with the timings for the lower thirds
-e.g. in Premiere Pro with chapter marker, should look like this:
+-e.g. in Premiere Pro with chapter marker, should look like this:
-	Marker Name	Description	In	Out	Duration	Marker Type 01		00:00:35:16	00:00:35:16	00:00:00:00	Chapter
+ -Marker Name	Description	In	Out	Duration	Marker Type -01		00:00:35:16	00:00:35:16	00:00:00:00	Chapter
 4. start the script in After Effects
 5. create folder and composition with "Create Folder"
 6. create the timing for the lower thirds by importing a csv with "Import marker"